mouseandthebillionaire/anUncommonHistory/Process/Journal.md

 [^4]: Sanborn Fire Insurance Map from New York, Bronx, Manhattan, New York.
 Sanborn Map Company, - 1902 Vol. 4, 1899, 1899.
 Map. https://www.loc.gov/item/sanborn06116_004/.

 [^5]: I don't know what happened, but as of 12.01.25 I can NOT find this image anymore.
-All the maps from this archive now stop at 42nd...
+All the maps from this archive now stop at 42nd... (follow-up: I wonder if I was mistaken and the city doesn't actually have maps that go that far north.
+There _does_ seem to be a stable at 34th (which is the map I do have in my documents folder))

+[^6]: Strangely enough, this ends up being really similar to the [Auldvent](https://www.mouseandthebillionaire.com/auldvent/) project that I built last year

+[^7]: See!